 Event: October 2019 Chapter Meeting and Annual Meeting.

 Details: The meeting will start with business followed by an election of new officers and Three new board members.

 The speaker will be L.R.
 “Skip” Nault whose topic is “An entomologist’s Perspective: insects as trout food and models for fly tying and fishing.”
-Nault is Professor Emeritus of the Department of Entomology at The Ohio State University and has served as President of the Entomological Society.
-His expertise was in terrestrial insect pests of crops but has expanded to aquatic insects since taking up fly fishing 20 years ago.
-Trout feed on many more insects than caddis flies, mayflies and stoneflies, including beetles, ants, grasshoppers and many more species that fly fishers can imitate with their fly patterns.
+Nault is Professor Emeritus of the Department of Entomology at The Ohio State University and has served as President of the Entomological Society of America.
+His expertise was with terrestrial insect pests of crops but has expanded to aquatic insects since taking up fly fishing 20 years ago.
+Trout feed on many more insects than caddisflies, mayflies and stoneflies, including beetles, ants, grasshoppers and many more species that fly fishers can imitate with their fly patterns.

 Event: October stocking of Apple Creek at Grosjean Park in Wooster

 Date: 10/19/19, Saturday Time: 10 a.m. until noon.